rosikand/snippets/_machine_learning/techniques.md

 ## Masked image modeling for self-supervised pre-training

-Say you have a dataset consisting of many umlabeled samples but few labeled samples.
+Say you have a dataset consisting of many unlabeled samples but few labeled samples.
 A good idea would be to do some sort of pseudo-labeling process (semi-supervised learning).
 But this is really only feasible right now for simple tasks like classification.
 For dense tasks like detection or segmentation, it might be a good idea to pre-train the weights using the unlabeled parts of the data.
 But how so?
 Masked image modeling provides a method.

+## Deep metric learning

+Let's say that...

 #### Good references
 - https://github.com/huggingface/transformers/tree/main/examples/pytorch/image-pretraining